The Statistical Face of a Region under Monsoon Rainfall in Eastern India: Parametric Modeling

-The distribution of the shape objects is approximately described by the $(2d+1)$-variate distribution of these amplitudes and phases of the sinusoids.
+Once the parametric representation of \eqref{fourier2} is chosen, the star-hull contour of every region under rainfall is represented by a set of amplitude and phase parameters.
+Therefore, the distribution of these shape objects is approximately described by the $(2d+1)$-variate distribution of these amplitudes and phases of the sinusoids.
 In order to appreciate different aspects of this distribution, we consider the marginal distributions of the amplitudes of the different sinusoids, represented in the original (re-transformed) scale.
-Specifically, for $i=0,1,\ldots,d$, we represent the contribution of the $i$-th summand in \eqref{fourier3} by $g\left(\hat C_{ki}\right)$.
-In Figure~\ref{amplitude1}, we have plotted the histograms of the first six amplitudes (re-transformed as above) computed from all complete contours used in Section~\ref{FPCA}.
+Specifically, for $i=0,1,\ldots,d$, we represent the contribution of the $i$-th summand in \eqref{approx_para} by $g\left(\hat C_{ki}\right)$.
+In Figure~\ref{amplitude1}, we have plotted the histograms of the first six re-transformed amplitudes computed from all complete contours used in Section~\ref{FPCA}.
 It is not surprising that the distributions of the re-transformed amplitudes are positively skewed.
-The histogram for $g(\hat C_{k0})$ (constant term) has a smaller mode.
+The histogram of the constant term $g(\hat C_{k0})$ (panel $i=0$ of the figure) has a smaller mode.
 This is because of the fact that $\hat C_{k1},\ldots,\hat C_{k5}$ are constrained to be positive, while $\hat C_{k0}$ is not.
-About half of all the contours have $\hat C_{k0}<0$, and the re-transformed values of these are too small to be attainable by the re-transformed values of the other amplitudes.
-The histograms of $g(\hat C_{k1})$ and $g(\hat C_{k2})$ (top middle and top right panel of Figure~\ref{amplitude1}) have wider support than the other histograms in this figure, indicating that the corresponding sinusoids in \eqref{fourier3} have most diversity in amplitude.
+About half of all the contours have $\hat C_{k0}<0$, and the re-transformed values of these are too small to be attainable by the re-transformed values of the other amplitudes ($\hat C_{k1},\ldots,\hat C_{k5}$).
+The histograms of $g(\hat C_{k1})$ and $g(\hat C_{k2})$ (($i=1$) and ($i=2$) of Figure~\ref{amplitude1}) have wider support than the other histograms in this figure, indicating that the corresponding sinusoids in \eqref{approx_para} have most diversity in amplitude.